ritchie46/ritchievink.com/content/post/arima.md

 * MA(1): [1]
 * MA(2): [0.2, -0.3, 0.8]

-Below we apply the acf function on both series and then we plot the result of both acf functions.
+Below we apply the ACF on both series and we plot the result of both applied functions.
 We've also defined a helper function `bartletts_formula` which we use as a null hypothesis to determine if the correlation coefficients we've found are significant and not a statistical fluke.
 With this function, we determine a confidence interval $CI$.

 $$CI = \pm z\_{1-\alpha/2} \sqrt{\frac{1+2 \sum\_{1 < i< h-1 }^{h-1}r^2\_i}{N}} $$